 - Fujifilm mirrorless: Fujinon XF 18-135mm f/3.5-5.6

-Your next steps to become a better travel photographer
+Your next steps to becoming a better travel photographer

 Check out your budget, and sift through the recommendations in this article.
 You have two decisions to make: